LIPS-scheme/lips/REFERENCE.md

 ```
 (char-upper-case? char)

-Function check if character is lower case.
+Checks if character is lower case.
 ```

 ## char-numeric?
 ```
 (char-numeric? chr)

-Function return true if character is number.
+Returns true if character is number.
 ```

 ## char-ready?